dkimhw/launch_school/js_109/resources.md

    2. Review that notes cover all the major topics
    3. Will also serve as a reference when you take the exam
 4. Initial Start
-   1. Build Starter Examples
+   1. Build Starter Examples (Completed)
       1. Review the quizzes
       2. Review the exercises in JS101
-   2. Practice on codewars
+   2. Practice on codewars - start (Completed)
-   3. Review notes
+   3. Review notes (Completed)
 5. Refine the Notes
    1. Before I can refine - I need to start practicing and reading the notes and seeing if the notes are good enough
    2. Go through each lesson and read through areas where I am not familar and we need to add
       1. Really synthesize the different concepts into a succinct description of the different topics listed there
+   3. Go through the quizzes again?
-   3. Add to areas where I am weak
+   4. Add to areas where I am weak
-6. Go through each lesson and read through areas where I am not familar or I need to add
+6. Find more examples to walk through
 7. On Repeat
    1. Practice CodeWars
       1. Precise language